 Enter the address URL for which to redirect HTTP traffic.
 For example, you can direct traffic from http://myweb.com to https://myweb.com.
 The value that you enter must match the value specified in the HTTP redirect URL setting in the NSX application.

-- Click Save to save the current blueprint configuration or click Finish to save and exit the blueprint.
+- Click Finish to save the blueprint as draft or continue configuring the blueprint.

 The configured settings are available on the Network tab in the associated vSphere machine component.